grueneschweiz/docs.gruene.ch/docs/2-2-front.md

 [edit mode](#how-to-get-to-the-edit-screen) of the front page and you'll find out how it works.

+### Campaign Summary
-The main idea of the **campaign summary** is, to provide the reader with your main mission in very few words.
+The main idea of the campaign summary is, to provide the reader with your main mission in very few words.
 If you need more space, you can create a dedicated page and link it to the campaign summary using the _Read more button_.
 For now, just keep it short.
 Once you know more about pages, adding the link is intuitive.

+### Call to Action
-The **call to action** section is designed to easily involve your visitors.
+The call to action section is designed to easily involve your visitors.
 Add a form with a very low level involvement, like to subscribe to your newsletter.
 To add forms, see the [forms chapter](x-x-forms.md).